 I always see hoards of people rushing to the toilets at the airport after landing.
 If you can save 3 minutes there, you might save yourself 10-15 minutes of waiting in line.

-What to avoid before going through customs
+What to avoid before going through customs and immigration

-8) Avoid bringing forbidden items, such as fruit and meats.
+8) Avoid bringing forbidden items, such as fruit and meats

 A quick way to get detained and ruin your day is by bringing in stuff you’re not supposed to.